-Friction coefficients are obtained from the rig by measuring the ratio of the horizontal load exerted by a hydraulic ram dragging a cylindrical billet across the face of two platens, compressed in a large 700 tonne press.
-Either 30 mm or 50 mm diameter cylindrical billets are pre-heated in a furnace up to temperatures of 1000°C and subsequently transferred to the rig for testing.
+Friction coefficients are obtained from this rig by measuring the ratio of the horizontal load exerted by a hydraulic ram, dragging a cylindrical billet across the face of two platens, compressed in a large 700 tonne press.
+Either 30 mm or 50 mm diameter cylindrical billets are pre-heated in a furnace, to temperatures of up to 1000°C, before subsequent transfer to the rig for testing.
 The platens may be heated using cartridge heaters, to 400°C. Removable platen inserts enable the testing of different tooling materials.